-We encourage online applications, you can use your smart phone or a computer to apply for the free and reduced breakfast and lunch program beginning on JULY 7th 2018!!!
-Don't wait until walk-thru, you can set up an account today, and apply at your convenienceclick here: ONLINE APPLICATIONS begin July 7th!!You can also turn in applications during walk thru, or to the cafeteria or school office, or e-mail applications: Send to Food Service Director, Rosy Ayers: firstname.lastname@example.orgBenefits of Qualifying for the Free & Reduced Meal Program:
+We encourage online applications, you can use your smart phone or a computer to apply for the free and reduced breakfast and lunch program today!Click here: ONLINE APPLICATIONSYou can also turn in applications to the cafeteria or school office, or e-mail applications: Send to Food Service Director, Rosy Ayers: firstname.lastname@example.orgBenefits of Qualifying for the Free & Reduced Meal Program:

 Foster Children can receive Free Meals!
 Read more about it here: Foster Parent LetterStudents With Special Dietary Needs:Media Announcements:http://www.thepress.net/news/free-reduced-price-meals-for-kids/article_a4f9e936-4df2-11e6-ad34-5fcb373c0a57.htmlNon-Discrimination Statement